 “As a general rule, both a timely trial objection and a written posttrial motion are necessary to preserve an error for appellate review.
 An appellant’s posttrial motion “must contain a `simple, succinct statement of the factual or legal basis’ for the litigant’s belief that the trial court erred.
 An appellant’s motion must be sufficiently specific to allow for meaningful review.
 This requirement “is based on the sound policy of affording a trial judge the opportunity to reconsider and correct his rulings or otherwise take such action as may be indicated prior to appeal.”
 Johnson v.
 Johnson, 898 NE 2d 145 – Ill: Appellate Court, 1st Dist., 3rd Div.
 2008 (Citation Ommitted)

-If the objection is not made or not made properly, the evidence will be considered by the divorce judge.
+If the objection is not made or not made properly, the proferred but not-objected-to evidence will be considered by the divorce judge.

-The trial court will rule on the admissibility of the testimony or exhibit after brief argument.
-The objection can only be raised in an appeals court if the trial court clearly abused its authority.
+After the objection is made, the trial court will rule on the admissibility of the testimony or exhibit after brief argument.
+The objection can only be raised again in an appeals court if the trial court clearly abused its authority.

 “The admissibility of [the exhibit] is addressed to the sound discretion of the trial court, and a decision to admit such evidence will not be disturbed unless its exercise is clearly abused.”
 Slavin v.
 Saltzman, 643 NE 2d 1383 – Ill: Appellate Court, 2nd Dist.
 1994